cygnus666/Circuit-Sword/How-to-set-up-the-Circuit-Sword.md

-1. Plug a USB C cable into the Circuit Sword and check that the “PG” LED comes on
+1. Plug a USB C cable into the Circuit Sword and check that the "PG" LED comes on

-2. Hold down the “power” button and check that the status LEDs come on
+2. Hold down the "power" button and check that the status LEDs come on

 3. Unplug the USB C cable then plug in the battery (WARNING: USING A CONNECTOR WITH THE WRONG PIN-OUT WILL BREAK THE CIRCUIT SWORD)

-4. Hold down the “power” button and check that the status LEDs come on
+4. Hold down the "power" button and check that the status LEDs come on

 5. Plug in the USB C cable and check that the "CHRG" and "PG" LEDs come on